PDevanney/Tacking-on-a-Graph/timelog.md

 * *2 hours* Converting workflow to unittests. updating unittests.
 Merging branches to ensure all are up to date.
 * *2 hours* Began implementation of Optimal Movement algorithmn
+* *2 hours* Fixed Bugs.
+Began updating Optimal Movement to use a Tree Structure.